 To test our algorithm, we created different SAT instances that checked for valid functional dependencies in the benchmarks listed in Tables I through IV.
-The SAT instances were generated using the method described in [9].
+The SAT instances were generated using the method described in [10].
 The support sets that we considered were for the benchmark's primary outputs expressed in terms of other primary outputs and primary inputs.
 We iterated over many possible support sets searching for valid sets of a minimal size.
 Once we verified that certain support sets could be used to implement primary outputs, we created a resolution proof from the corresponding CNF formula.
-We then compared the forward and backward traversals of the resolution graph checking to see if mixed nodes could be considered root.
+We then compared the forward and backward traversals of the resolution graph checking to see if mixed nodes could be considered to be leaves.
+We generated the interpolants from the resolution proofs using the algorithm in Figure 4.
+Here we compare the sizes of the interpolants generated form the algorithm in Figure 4 on modified and unmodified resolution proofs.
+We chose benchmarks from the LGSynth93 [7] benchmark suite that had many possible valid target functions.
 Tables I and II provide detailed results for a particular benchmark, table3.
 Tables III and IV summarized the results for other benchmarks.
 In Tables III and IV, the numbers in every column are the average value of the field among all the functional dependencies that were generated.

 The experiments were run on an AMD Athlon 64 X2 6000+ CPU with 3 GB of RAM.
 Only one core was utilized by the algorithm.
-Our code was implemented in Berkeley ABC [12] using MiniSAT for SAT solving [15].
+Our code was implemented in Berkeley ABC [13] using MiniSAT for SAT solving [16].

-We limited the number of mixed nodes that we checked in each resolution proof to 2500 (this limit was reached for the larger resolution proofs).
-In each check, we solve two SAT problems (to see if the node can be considered a root of A or B).
+We limited the number of mixed nodes that we checked in each resolution proof to 2500.
+(This limit was reached for the larger resolution proofs.)
+In each check, we solve two SAT problems (to see if the node can be considered a leaf of A or B).
 The number of mixed nodes that were checked for each resolution proof is indicated in the "# Nodes Checked" column.
 The "# Res Nodes" column indicates the number of nodes formed by resolution in the original proof.
-The "# Found" column is the number of mixed nodes that we found to be root nodes by proving a SAT instance to be unsatisfiable.
+The "# Found" column is the number of mixed nodes that we found to be leaves by proving a SAT instance to be unsatisfiable.
 The "Orig.
 Size" column lists the number of AIG nodes in the interpolant before optimizing the resolution proof.
 The "New Size" column lists the number of AIG nodes in the interpolant after the resolution proof was modified.
 The "Time" column indicates the time that it took to search through the nodes of the resolution proof and to check the SAT instances for the mixed nodes.

 After the interpolants were simplified, we ran the compress2 script in ABC on the original interpolants and the interpolants generated after the forward and backward searches.
 The idea is that our method could be used initially to make vast changes to the overall structure of the interpolant, and then other logic minimization techniques could be applied to the resulting structure.
 To show that our algorithm achieves minimization beyond traditional synthesis techniques, we ran compress2 on interpolants generated from modified resolution proofs and non-modified proofs and then compared their sizes.
-The percent reduction in size is listed in the "% Change Compress2" column in Tables III and IV.
+The percent reduction in size is listed in the "% Change Compress2" column in Tables III and IV. "% Change" was calculated by: (New Size - Old Size) / Old Size.
 The size of the original and new interpolants after running compress2 is shown in Tables I and II under the "Orig.
 Comp2" and "New Comp2" columns.